AmirFARES/ML-CO2-Prediction-UmojaHack-23/README.md

 6. **Submission**: After obtaining satisfactory results, I created submission files following the required format.

+For more details on my approach and analysis, you can check the accompanying notebook [EY_Carbon_Prediction.ipynb](EY_Carbon_Prediction.ipynb).

 ## Results 📈

 I am pleased to share that I achieved a ranking in the top 50% of participants in the UmojaHack Africa 2023 challenge.
 My predictive model demonstrated promising results in estimating carbon emissions.